Exception: Exception

 -

-An optional descriptive message.
+An optional descriptive message; see methods ::new, #message.

 -